 Paul m English, French, German, Dutch, Swedish, Norwegian, Danish, Estonian, Romanian, Biblical

 in Latin.
 Paul was an important leader of the early Christian church.
 According to Acts in the New Testament, he was a Jewish Roman citizen who converted to Christianity after the resurrected Jesus

 appeared to him.
 After this he travelled the eastern Mediterranean as a missionary.
 His original Hebrew name was Saul

 .
 Many of the epistles in the New Testament were authored by him.... [more]

 Paula f German, English, Finnish, Spanish, Portuguese, Catalan, Romanian, Hungarian, Polish, Dutch, Swedish, Norwegian, Danish, Latvian, Croatian, Ancient Roman

 Feminine form of Paulus

-From a surname which was derived from an English place name meaning "Pœcc's town".
-Pœcc
+From an English surname that was derived from a place name meaning "Pœcc's town"

 , Nuestra Señora de la Paz